 One of the original iterations of this website had a page explaining how I came to learn web design.
 As that page no longer exists, I thought I'd re-create it here...

-I was first introduced to web design in my early-teens when my uncle bought me a magazine on the subject ("How to make a web site from A to Z" by John Horner, if you're interested).
-From it, I learned the basics of coding HTML and started down the path of becoming a web designer.
+I was first introduced to web design in my early-teens when my uncle bought me a magazine on the subject ("How to make a web site from A to Z" by John Horner).
+With it, I learnt the basics of coding HTML and started down the path of becoming a web designer.

 I eventually decided to buy a book on web design (something I could read away from the computer) and settled on Elizabeth Castro's "HTML for the World Wide Web".
 I see this book as being a major turning point for me, as it taught me how to code my websites in XHTML and mark them up with CSS.
-I loved the idea that the design was now consistent throughout the site, relying on only one .css file rather than multiple .html files.
-I quickly became a believer in standards-based web design and tried to make sure all my sites validated, testing in different browsers and adhering (as much as possible) to the W3C's recommendations.
+I loved the idea that the design was now consistent throughout the site, relying on only one CSS file rather than multiple HTML files.
+I quickly became a believer in standards-based web design and tried to make sure all my websites validated; testing them in different browsers and adhering (as much as possible) to the W3C's recommendations.

-In May 2008, I started working (additionally) for City Centre Travel; a small, locally-run travel agency.
-I was employed as their web designer and, over the two years that followed, developed their various sites in Drupal.
+In May 2008, I started working (additionally) for City Centre Travel; a small, local travel agency.
+I was employed as their web designer and, over the two years that followed, developed their various travel-related websites in Drupal.

 In early 2010 I left the travel agency to start working for NetEngine, a Brisbane-based web development firm.
 NetEngine specialised in building Drupal websites for a variety of clients all over the world.
 Through working with them, I learnt even more about Drupal and the power and flexibility it provides.

-Years later, I'm still using Drupal exclusively for my web design work and have even setup my own pre-packaged websites business.
+Years later, I'm still using Drupal exclusively for my web design work and have even setup my own website development business.
 I continue to enjoy expanding my knowledge of Drupal and experience in web design.

 I still very much enjoy making a living building websites, however I have started to move away from Drupal and have started using its fork, Backdrop, instead.